Average Annual Costs of Popular Pets

 Unfortunately, dogs can also be quite expensive to care for.
 The range in cost for upkeep is wide and depends largely on the breed.
 Smaller dogs and mixed breed dogs require less food and have less prevalent health issues, as compared to larger dogs and purebred dogs.

 If you’ve got a space in your heart for a canine friend, but not a lot of space in your budget, visit your local shelter.
 Most rescues will be up to date on their vaccinations, which will save you a lot of money up front.

 You might be surprised to see rabbits here, but rabbits can be high maintenance pets.
 MyHouseRabbit.com estimates you'll be spending around $85 a month on your rabbit essentials: litter, hay, pellets, and fresh vegetables.
-You need to be careful about your rabbit’s diet – an unhealthy or insufficient diet for any animal is likely to lead to expensive health issues down the road.
+You need to be extra careful about your rabbit’s diet – an unhealthy or insufficient diet for any animal is likely to lead to expensive health issues down the road.
 And unfortunately, healthcare for rabbits can be more expensive than similar care for dogs and cats.